ariasmn/sysbotpy/README.md

 Final project for my AD/HND in Software Engineering.

 ## SYNOPSIS
 It's an easy distributed application based in a client-server model, using the [Telegram Bot API](https://core.telegram.org/bots/api).
 You can get basic info like local IP, OS, logged user, and also shutdown/restart the host via a private Telegram Bot.
-It relies on TCP socket programming for local network communication between the server and the hosts.
+It uses TCP socket programming for local network communication between the server and the hosts.

 This is not a well-tested, neither a stable implementation, and it's only intended for home/personal use, since it was made mostly to learn about Python, socket programming, freezing tools and running Python scripts as services in Windows/Linux.